rscode999/cnet/documentation/optimizers.md

 **Parameters**

 * `learning_rate` (`double`): Learning rate, which determines the step size and speed of optimization.
 Must be positive.
 Default: 0.01
-* `momentum_coefficient` (`double`): Momentum coefficient to accelerate convergence and dampen oscillations.
+* `momentum_coefficient` (`double`): Momentum coefficient to accelerate convergence or dampen oscillations.
 Cannot be negative.
 Default: 0
 * `batch_size` (`int`): Number of samples to average over during training.
 Must be positive.
 Default: 1

 ---